Pawelooo/Pawelooo/README.md

 ## Hey 🖐, I'm Paweł!

-I am currently trying to learn new things related to Python
+I am currently trying to learn new things related to Python and Django.
+I'm also learning docker in my free time